 Although NREM SB nearly always occurs as a consequence of arousal, we have documented a reversed temporal relationship between arousal and REM RMMA-SB event in certain patients i.e. REM RMMA-SB can cause REM arousals!
 It has also been our experience that Botulinum toxin type A (Botox) injections into the superficial masseter & temporalis muscles would stop the frequency of these REM arousals for up to 6 months in some patients and should be considered in patients with elevator muscle hypertrophy, severe stomatognathic symptomology and/or associated violent REM arousals.
 Botox reduces the amplitude but not the frequency of these RMMA episodes .

-- Shim, Y.J., et al., Effects of botulinum toxin on jaw motor events during sleep in sleep bruxism patients: a polysomnographic evaluation.
-Journal of clinical sleep medicine: JCSM: official publication of the American Academy of Sleep Medicine, 2014.
+Shim, Y.J., et al., Effects of botulinum toxin on jaw motor events during sleep in sleep bruxism patients: a polysomnographic evaluation.
+Journal of Clinical Sleep Medicine, 2014.
 10(3): p.
 291.

 The views and opinions expressed in this article are those of the author's alone.